2002 Qasim Nagar massacre: Background

 Killings of civilians had been intermittent but regular feature of the Insurgency in Jammu and Kashmir.
-Several prior incidents like Gawkadal massacre, Handwara massacre and Hawal massacre are some of the brutal ones.
+Several prior incidents such as Chittisinghpura massacre, Wandhama massacre, Nadimarg massacre were some of the brutal ones, which, however, were carried out by the Pakistan-backed terrorists.

 The attack

-On 13 July 2002, around 8 pm, up to eight suspected militants walked into the Qasimnagar slum on the outskirts of Jammu Disguised as Hindu holy men.
-They then threw three or four grenades before opening fire with automatic weapons (AK-47s).
+On 13 July 2002, around 8 pm, up to eight suspected militants walked into the Qasimnagar slum on the outskirts of Jammu disguised as Hindu holy men.
+They threw three or four grenades before opening fire with automatic weapons (AK-47s).
 Within minutes 24 people, all Hindus were dead.
 Three more died later in hospital and at least 30 were injured, some critically.
 The dead included 13 women and a child.
 The gunmen escaped into the thickly wooded hills nearby.
 The victims were listening to the commentary of Indian-England cricket match.

-There was a power cut at that time and many had gathered around a radio to listen to cricket commentary being broadcast live from Lord's Cricket Ground.
+There was a power outage at that time and many had gathered around a radio to listen to cricket commentary being broadcast live from Lord's Cricket Ground.
 Most of those killed were very poor labourers who lived in makeshift sheds fabricated from discarded apple crates.
 The dead included two blind beggars, 13 women and one child.